tonyxrmdavidson/kafka-monitoring-stuff/README.md

 # kafka-monitoring-stuff

 This repo has a set of Make targets for the installation and configuration of Kafka in OSD (using Strimzi), and various components to monitor Kafka.
+It is intended as a place for hacking things together and dumping any useful stuff until it’s found a more permanent home.

+**Not for production use**

 ## Prerequisites